justin-sharber/HMDA/README.md

 # Analysis of Home Mortgage Data: Predictive Modeling and Test for Discriminatory Practice

 This project analyzes home mortgage loan applications to predict acceptance rates and audit the lending system for potential unfair discrimination.
-The dataset consists of approximately 440,000 records.
+The original dataset consists of approximately 440,000 records.

 The project accomplishes two goals:
 * **Predictive Modeling**: Determining if loan acceptance can be accurately predicted based on publicly available Home Mortgage Disclosure Act (HMDA) data.